abugher/ansible-environment/README.md

 prefix.
 For example, the repo (directory) *ansible_role_noop* should be referenced by a symlink at *ansible_environment/roles/noop*.

-Each role defines a configuration set.
-That usually corresponds to one service provided by one host.
-See the notes below about host roles.
+Each role defines a service ... but see the note below about host roles.
+I haven't eliminated those, yet.

 hosts.ini holds the inventory, and host\_vars/ holds host-specific and host-defining information such as IP address, MAC address, platform, etc.

+## planned improvement

 I want to factor out any explicit references to hostnames in favor of templated references to roles.  dhcpd, dns\_internal, and nagios already get hosts and